 - However, a company can become confused about this, which leads to problems.
 For example, Google thinks it is a search engine, but its business model is advertising.
 An astonishing 98% of Google's $110 billion (2018) in revenues come from advertising, yet the company refuses to acknowledge they are an ad agency.
 10,000 computer scientists and computer engineers at Google would never dream of working in an ad agency.
 Because they don't work on the reality of adversiting, there has been no significant innovation in Google Adwords in more than 18 years.

 - Starting in the 30s and up to the mid-90s, Silicon Valley was based on innovation in technology and hardware.
 They built faster computers by researching and exploiting the physical properties of elements.
 This resulted in better chips, hard disks, and so on.

 - Starting with the dotcom boom and the web in the mid-90s, Silicon Valley turned into media companies, which is to say, they are advertising platforms.
 This includes Yahoo, Google, Facebook, Twitter, Youtube, and so on.
 They create large blocks of audiences and then sell access to that audience.
-There is no essential difference between Google and a football game or Britney Spears.
-They are all in the business of creating audiences to make money.
+There is no essential difference between Google, a basketball game, or Britney Spears.
+All three are in the business of creating large audiences to make money.

 Law #5: Computers Don't Compute

 - Law #4 brings us to #5: most of today's computers aren't used as computers.

 - A computer computes.
 It calculates.
 It uses algorithms (rules) to process data and generate results.
 A computer is programmable.
 You can create complex rules that consider different conditions and generate results.